cashmusic/platform/README.md

 ## Submitting a pull request

-We the 'master' branch release-ready at all times, so we ask all contributors to [TEST](https://github.com/cashmusic/platform/blob/master/tests/README.md) your code before submitting a pull request.
+We keep the 'master' branch release-ready at all times, so we ask all contributors to [TEST](https://github.com/cashmusic/platform/blob/master/tests/README.md) your code before submitting a pull request.
 Please create a descriptively named branch off your repo and give as many details in your pull request as possible.

 We view pull requests as conversations.
 Submit a pull request early if you're working on something and